Best Careers for Women: Unconventional Jobs That Pay Well

 Some of the best careers for women are not the most traditional.
 There are plenty of sectors and professions for women that you could pursue.
 And as cultures and attitudes shift and a growing number of companies seek gender diversity, women pursuing unconventional careers may be able to secure positions and achieve success a little more easily.
 In the meantime, be prepared to step into new territory, defy gender stereotypes, and enjoy the empowerment that can come from working in a non-traditional career like the ones discussed below.

 A growing number of women are joining the architecture and engineering fields.
 In fact, a study by the National Council of Architectural Registration Boards found that, in 2020, 44 percent of Architectural Experience Program (AXP) completions and 42 percent of Architect Registration Examination (ARE) completions were by women.
 Among the architects that have scooped A+Awards over the past 5 years, there are dozens of women, each of whom has brought unique qualities to the built environment.

 So if you are ready to break ground into non-traditional, good careers for women, then the fields of architecture and engineering could be a great option for you.
 With growing emphasis being placed on gender diversity and more companies recognizing the professional talents of women, you could get started on becoming a leader in the field.
 Here are a few career choices you might want to consider:

 Architectural or Civil Drafter: Tap into your technical and creative talents to create maps and drawings that guide major construction projects, such as the building of roadways, bridges, and buildings.
-And you could expect to make a good living in this field in which the average annual salary is $58,080.
+And you could expect to make a good living in this field in which the median annual salary is $57,500.

 Electrical Engineer: Begin a career in a position that could have you working on electronics of all sizes.
 You could be involved in anything from design and development to testing and repairs.
-Electrical engineering also ranks as one of the good-paying jobs for women; the average annual salary is $103,480.
+Electrical engineering also ranks as one of the good-paying jobs for women; the median annual salary is $100,830.